Title: Media

 A presentation with questions and answers

 You need to prepare and give a presentation to an independent assessor.
 Your presentation slides and any supporting materials should be submitted at the same time as the project output.
 The presentation with questions will last at least 30 minutes.
-The independent assessor will ask at least5 questions about the project and presentation.
+The independent assessor will ask at least 5 questions about the project and presentation.
 The EPAO will confirm where and when each assessment method will take place.

 Professional discussion

 You will have a professional discussion with an independent assessor.
 It will last 60 minutes.
-They will ask you at least 7 questions.
-The questions will be about certain aspects of your occupation.
+They will ask you at least 7 questions which will be about certain aspects of your occupation.
 You need to compile a portfolio of evidence before the EPA gateway.
 You can use it to help answer the questions.

 Project with report